Nackloose/Perturbarium/axia/README.md

 ## 📋 Navigation

+- **[`Axia-Axiom.md`](Axia-Axiom.md)** — The Fundamental Criteria for Axiomatic Truth: Establishes the five fundamental criteria that any statement must satisfy to qualify as an Axia—Universality, Indivisibility, Necessity, Transcendence, and Generative Power.
-- **[`Evolution-Axiom.md`](Evolution-Axiom.md)** — The Fundamental Laws of Adaptive Search: A rigorous mathematical treatment establishing the three fundamental laws that govern all effective optimization algorithms.
+- **[`Evolution-Axiom.md`](Evolution-Axiom.md)** — The Fundamental Laws of Genetic Evolution: A rigorous mathematical treatment establishing the laws that govern self-evolving computation systems and genetic search spaces.

 ## 🎯 Purpose